A sponsoring employer can petition and begin the H1B to green card process for an employee once their six-year stay within the US is reached.

-The typical path to a green card from H1B status consists of a series of steps.
-The steps to green card from H1B visa status are outlined below.
+A typical path to a green card from H1B status consists of the following series of steps.

 Step 1: PERM Labor Certification

-PERM (Program Electronic Review Management) is the first step in obtaining a green card from H1B status and is required for the EB2 and EB3 employment-based green card categories.
-Once the PERM labor certification is approved by the Department of Labor (DOL), the petitioning employer can file the Green Card petition.
-The PERM labor certification includes prevailing wage determination, recruitment, and ETA From 9089.
+PERM (Program Electronic Review Management) is required for the EB2 and EB3 employment-based green card categories and includes prevailing wage determination, recruitment, and ETA From 9089.

 Prevailing Wage Determination

 The first step is to obtain a prevailing wage determination from the DOL.
 The Prevailing Wage Determination (PWD) request provides details to the DOL regarding the job duties, job requirements, and job location.
-The DOL will then issue the prevailing wage determination, which the employer will use as the base salary requirement for the job.
+Once approved by DOL, the employer will use it as the base salary requirement for the job.

 ETA Form 9089